MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 ## bitdepth

+Let's start with one of the most limited configuration of OpenEXR files, but which understanding properly is not that simple.

-OpenEXR support 3 of them [^5], but we can really only use two:
+OpenEXR support 3 types of bitdeph [^5], but we can really only use two:

 - 16bits float (half)
 - 32bits float (float)